Gudrun Corvinus: Education and career

-Corvinus was born in Stettin, then part of Weimar Germany, in 1932.
 She studied geology, vertebrate paleontology and Palaeolithic archaeology at the University of Bonn, and completed her doctoral dissertation on Jurassic Ammonites from France.
 Her focus shifted to Paleolithic archaeology after her doctoral dissertation.
 Later in her career she was affiliated with the University of Tübingen where she studied geology, paleontology and prehistory.

 After marrying a man from Pune, Corvinus became interested in the geology and prehistory of India, which became the main focus of her research associated with Deccan College.
 At Deccan College she established foundational associations and ties with numerous mentors and colleagues.
 She received a research fellowship from the Council of Scientific and Industrial Research (New Delhi) for a project entitled Early Man in India.
 Corvinus also worked in Africa, being part of the original Afar Research Expedition team with Donald Johnson that discovered Lucy, a female hominin belonging to Australopithecus afarensis, and other prehistoric hominin sites in Ethiopia.
 While in Ethiopia, Corvinus also found 2.6 million year old artifacts.
 Corvinus was the first person responsible for discovering Paleolithic sites there that turned out to be among the oldest archaeological evidence in the world, which few are aware of.

 Gudrun was not recognized immediately following her work and was not credited for her contribution towards her field due to the fact that she tended to work alone and not many people knew she was even part of the Afar Research Expedition Team.
 Corvinus received belated professional recognition.
 She left the group not long after the discovery of Lucy due to both political issues in Ethiopia and social issues within the group.

 After discontinuing her work with the Afar Research Expedition, Corvinus worked for De Beers as a Senior Geologist in Namibia diamond mines during the 1970s up to 1980.
 Her job included locating diamond deposits as well as fossil-bearing Miocene sediments along the coast of Namibia.
 It was here where she not only found fossils that dated back to 18 million years ago, but also many Paleolithic artefacts.
 While in Namibia and South Africa, Gudrun worked as a geologist, archaeologist and even spent some time as a tour guide.
 After discovering many things in Africa, in 1984 Gudrun decided to move to Nepal where she researched for 20 years in the Siwalik Mountain Ranges and was able to do so by funding from the German Research Foundation.